 For all my father’s efforts to make an athlete out of me, I was a super-nerd.
 I was the shortest kid in my class through high school.
 In middle school, I wrestled in an “optional” weight class that was so low, many schools didn’t field someone in it.
 But I was persistent, and I held my own.
 And, to my father’s credit, it was good for me.
 I take a certain amount of pride in the fact that I can play lots of sports, and I don’t worry about being able to throw any balls around with my kids or know what’s going on.

 But I live in the real world.
 In no way would I consider myself an “athlete”.
-So when I had kids, I assumed they’d be cut from the same stuff.
+So when I had kids, I assumed they’d be cut from the same cloth.
 Turns out that’s not the way it works.

 Our middle child (Noah) is a giant; I don’t know where he comes from.
 He’s consistently one of the tallest kids in his class.
 He has half an inch and 7 pounds on his older brother.
 And the kid can play.
 First, he was a star on his basketball team.
 Last year, he demanded to play football.